dbahiense/dbahiense.github.io/_posts/2019-01-30-acumulated-experience.md

 ---
 layout: post
-title:  "Accumulated experience of social living"
+title:  "Um passarinho chamado Weka"
-author: sal
+author: douglas
-categories: [ Jekyll, tutorial ]
+categories: [ Weka, machine learning ]
-image: assets/images/15.jpg
+image: assets/images/640px-Stewart_Island_weka.jpg
 ---
 The die cut has also been employed in the non-juvenile sphere as well, a recent example being Jonathan Safran Foer’s ambitious Tree of Codes.